Only One (BoA song): Music video

 The Japanese version of "Only One" has a different music video from the original Korean version, although the choreography is the same.
 It also includes a scene with BoA singing on the set featured on the cover.
 For the Korean version, two versions of the music video are released.
-The Dance version was released on July 22, 2012 while the Drama version was released 3 days later.
+The dance version was released on July 22, 2012, while the drama version was released three days later.

-Versions

-There are five different versions of this release: